← Writing

 }

-This is easy to forget and has real production implications.
+This is easy to forget — and it has real production implications.
 An investor who claims their tokens a year after a deal closes will need the data to still be alive.
-You either design proactively (bump on every read/write) or build a separate keep-alive mechanism.
+You either design proactively (bump on every read/write) or build a separate keep-alive service.

 The escrow contract